50 Simple Ways to Save More Money

 In our tech-dependent world, it’s highly likely that you’re paying for software, cloud file storage or a streaming service that you don’t use often enough.
 One company found that the average person wastes $347 on unused subscriptions.
 Review what you’re signed up to and ditch the subs you’ve forgotten about.

 Cut your car insurance

 What you pay on insurance will mostly depend on where you live and what you drive, among other things, but there are ways to reduce these costs.
 People who drive to work tend to pay more than those who don’t.
-If you’re home during COVID-19, ask for personal, rather than business, insurance.
+If you work from home, ask for personal, rather than business, insurance.
 Also, increase your deductible or remove collision coverage on older cars.

 Reduce risk, save on home insurance

 Squeezing out savings on home insurance isn’t as easy as it is with car insurance, but it can be done.
 The easiest way to save is to increase your deductible—going from $500 to $5,000 could save you a few hundred dollars—but also consider ways to reduce risk to your home, such as by installing a sump pump if it doesn’t already have one.

 Next, find out 50 more money saving tips that’ll slash your monthly expenses.